Dan Alexander (fullback): College career

-Alexender attended Nebraska where he was a four-year letterman.
+Alexender attended the University of Nebraska–Lincoln, where he was a four-year letterman.
 While there, he rushed for 2,456 yards and 20 touchdowns in 38 career games.
-He was named the Offensive MVP of the 2000 Alamo Bowl after rushing for an Alamo Bowl record 240 yards in a 66-17 win over Northwestern.
+He was named the Offensive MVP of the 2000 Alamo Bowl after rushing for an Alamo Bowl record 240 yards in a 66–17 win over Northwestern.
 He was one of eight semifinalists for the 2000 Doak Walker Award, which is given annually to the top college football running back.
-He was voted First-team All-Big 12 as a senior by the conference coaches and Second-team All-Big 12 by the Associated Press and Dallas Morning News. he was also named Academic All-Big 12 four times, First-team in 1997, Second-team in 1999 and 2000.
+He was voted First-team All-Big 12 as a senior by the conference coaches and Second-team All-Big 12 by the Associated Press and Dallas Morning News.
+He was also named Academic All-Big 12 four times, First-team in 1997, Second-team in 1999 and 2000.
 He was also the school's first 1,000-yard rusher under Coach Frank Solich.
 He was also a two-time finalist for the Nebraska Lifter of the Year Award and was the first freshman to win the award in 1997.
 He was chosen as a team co-captain by his teammates in 2000.

 Professional career

 Tennessee Titans

-Alexander was selected in the sixth round (192nd overall) by the Tennessee Titans.
+Alexander was selected in the sixth round (192nd overall) of the 2001 NFL draft by the Tennessee Titans.
 He played one season for the Titans before being released.